 Time.
-Mental Health Counseling internships consist of 600 clock hours of full-time work, of which at least 240 hours involved direct client contact.
-Full time is defined as a work week of no less than 35 hours.
-Part-time internships may be considered with program approval.
+Mental Health Counseling internships consist of 600 clock hours of full-time work, of which at least 240 hours involve direct client contact.
+Full-time is defined as a work week of no less than 35 hours.
+Part-time internships may be considered with the approval of your advisor and the program director.
 Based on a 40-hour work week, the internship would last 15 weeks.
-Internships are taken either in the fall and spring semesters, and the dates coincide with the UCA semester schedule; however, on occasion, students may start a few days earlier for onsite orientation or training.
+Internships are taken either in the fall or spring semesters, and the dates coincide with the UCA semester schedule; however, on occasion, students may start a few days earlier for onsite orientation or training.
 Internships are not typically undertaken in the summer.

 Supervision.
-The supervisor for a Mental Health Counseling Intern must be an independently licensed mental health professional (LPC, Psychologist, LPE-I LCSW) in the state of Arkansas, that is, not currently under supervision.
-This licensed supervisor assumes primary responsibility for supervision of the intern.
+The supervisor for a Mental Health Counseling Intern must be a licensed mental health professional (LPC, Psychologist, LPE-I LCSW) in the state of Arkansas, that is approved by the Counseling Faculty or Internship Instructor.
+This licensed supervisor assumes primary responsibility for the supervision of the intern.
 It is recognized that additional supervision may be provided by other professional staff members of the agency.
-This is acceptable as long as the supervisor of record provides a minimum of one hour of face-to-face supervision per and assumes ultimate responsibility for evaluation of the intern, and is willing to report this evaluation in writing to the internship coordinator at UCA and to the Board of Examiners in Counseling when the intern applies for licensure.
-Moreover, all supervision should be on-going throughout the internship, and the supervisor must be accessible by the intern when needed.
+This is acceptable as long as the supervisor of record provides a minimum of one hour of face-to-face supervision per week and assumes ultimate responsibility for the evaluation of the intern, and is willing to report this evaluation in writing to the internship coordinator at UCA and to the Board of Examiners in Counseling when the intern applies for licensure.
+Moreover, all supervision should be ongoing throughout the internship, and the supervisor must be accessible to the intern when needed.

 In addition to weekly on-site supervision, the Arkansas Board of Examination in Counseling requires supervision by a university supervisor.
-Typically, this supervision occurs during the evening on campus, therefore the student, will be required to travel to campus for this supervision each week or every other week.
+Typically, this supervision occurs during the evening on campus.
+Therefore, the student will be required to travel to campus for this supervision each week or every other week.
 In cases where travel is not feasible, the Board allows students to participate in on-campus supervision via Skype.